-Giorgio is also passionate about contemporary music and regularly performs with Juilliard’s contemporary ensemble AXIOM, led by Jeffrey Milarsky.
-Recent highlights include premieres at Juilliard’s Focus!Festival and a solo performance of Berio’s Sequenza I in Alice Tully Hall, where the critic commented: “Consolati played with an agile mind, expressing his ideas about the music through the shape of his phrases and the way he vigorously drove through each line” (New York Classical Review).
+Giorgio is also passionate about contemporary music and regularly performs with the AXIOM and the New Juilliard Ensemble.
+Recent highlights include premieres at Juilliard’s Focus!Festival and a solo performance of Berio’s Sequenza I in Alice Tully Hall, where the critics commented: “Consolati played with an agile mind, expressing his ideas about the music through the shape of his phrases and the way he vigorously drove through each line” (New York Classical Review).
 Giorgio has also performed in duo with piano and ensemble at the distinguished contemporary festival Milano Musica, where his performances were broadcasted by the premiere Italian classical radio station, Rai Radio 3.

 An avid chamber musician, Giorgio performed with various ensembles in Lincoln Center’s Morse and Paul Hall, as well as during ChamberFest, where his group recently played Schoenberg’s Pierrot Lunaire, coached by Sylvia Rosenberg and Lucy Shelton.
 He has also participated in the Norfolk Chamber Music Festival and was recently invited to perform at the prestigious Marlboro Music Festival for summer 2018.
 When not blazing through the flute repertoire, Giorgio enjoys going to art exhibitions, travelling and trying new cuisines!